DanielPalaio/CUDA_cuDNN_Setup/README.md

-# Step by step tutorial to install Ubuntu, ROS, Pycharm, NVIDIA GPU drivers and libraries, and Tensorflow
+# Step by step tutorial to install Ubuntu, ROS, Pycharm, and NVIDIA GPU drivers and libraries

 ## Ubuntu